Philimanjar0/poegie/README.md

 Download and install v1.X (not version 2) from the [ahk website](https://www.autohotkey.com/download/)

 ## Download poegie
-- Download `main.zip` from the [latest releases](https://github.com/Philimanjar0/poegie/releases) tab.
+- Download `poegie.zip` from the [latest releases](https://github.com/Philimanjar0/poegie/releases) tab.
 - Unzip it wherever you would like.
-- Run `main.exe`
+- Run `poegie.exe`
 	- Windows Defender might complain.
 Pyinstaller is used to build the exe, which is typically also used to pack malware.
 Windows knows this and throws a fit.
 Poegie is not malware.
 	- Windows might remove the exe.
-Just disable it to run it once, and turn it back on.
+Just disable defender to run it once, and turn it back on.
 - If you want to see some logging, you can run it from a command prompt instead.

 ### Running from source